Prima Doll: Anime

 An anime television series, directed by Tensho and animated by Bibury Animation Studios, aired from July 9 to September 24, 2022, on Tokyo MX, MBS, BS Asahi, and AT-X. The screenplay is written by Kai and Tōya Okano.
 Character design is provided by Akane Yano who based the designs on original illustrations by Na-Ga, Fuzichoco, Yui Hara, En Morikura and Lack.
 The opening theme song is "Tin Toy Melody" composed by Jun Maeda, and performed by Chat Noir (consisting of Azumi Waki, Tomori Kusunoki, Miyu Tomita, Yuki Nakashima and Akari Kitō).
 The series is licensed worldwide excluding Asian territories by Sentai Filmworks.

 Episode list

 Visual novels

 A series of four visual novels, described as kinetic novels since their gameplay offers no choices or alternate endings, are in development by Key.
 The main scenario is written by Tōya Okano, who co-wrote the scenario for the anime adaptation.
-The first three volumes are set to release in 2023, and volume four is scheduled for release in 2024.
+The first volume was released in 2023 and the second in 2024.